hergemony/BCKS-Project/README.md

 **Javascript Features**
 - Api calls for
-1) Sights
+1) Currency
-2) Events
+2) Current See
-3) Lodging
+3) Fun Facts
-4) Dining

 **Github Repository Features**
 - HTML Pages (Index.html -
 - CSS Pages (Styles.css)
 - Javascript Pages * Contains: * Variables, including arrays, event listeners, for each loop, local storage
-- Images of screenshots to show an example of the BCKS Global Guru Travel Guide web application
+- Images of screenshots to show an example of the

 *Thank you for exploring the world through our wonderful app!*